 That is how I saved 50K by buying new furniture.
 It will get delivered in a few weeks, and I think it will help us stay in this house a lot longer.
 I can’t promise that I won’t be dreaming about real estate ever again, but I truly believe that it will make this house feel more like my home.
 I still think that we will move in the next 5-10 years, but we are hoping to wait until we can buy our new house in cash.
 Besides, we’ve only got 35 more months to go until we are debt free.
 It’s too late in the game for us get off track!

 What do you think?
 Have you ever spent money on one thing that saved you from spending money on something else?
 Let us know in the comments below!
-Also, feel free to subscribe to our blog by clicking the link or adding your email to the form above.
+Also, feel free to subscribe to our blog by clicking the link or adding your email to the form below.